codeborne/geoip/README.md

 Download the latest jar from out repository: https://repo.codeborne.com/com/codeborne/geoip/

+# Data source

+We use the file downloaded from http://dev.maxmind.com/geoip/legacy/geolite/

 # Thanks

 Many thanks to these incredible tools that help us creating open-source software: